dekvall/ShareX-Upload-Server/README.md

   "maxUploadSize": 50, // max upload size for non-admins using regular key in MB "markdown": true, // enables markdown rendering (upload whole .md file for render) "port": 80, // port to listen on
-  "secure": true, // Whether or not you want https. (make sure key and cert.pem are in src directory) "fileNameLength": 4, // File name length "shortUrlLength": 3, // File name length for short URLs "securePort": 443, // Port to use when secure is true "ratelimit": 1000, // Ratelimit for POSTing in milliseconds "dateURLPath": false, // Set to true to prefix uploads with the date (Ex: https://domain.com/2020/04/22/ghNa.pdf) "allowed":[
+  "fileNameLength": 4, // File name length
+  "shortUrlLength": 3, // File name length for short URLs "ratelimit": 1000, // Ratelimit for POSTing in milliseconds "dateURLPath": false, // Set to true to prefix uploads with the date (Ex: https://domain.com/2020/04/22/ghNa.pdf) "allowed":[